starkfell/100DaysOfIaC/articles/day.55.best.auth.exten.md

 # Day 55 - Write better PowerShell, Azure CLI, JSON, KUSTO, Python, and YAML in VS Code

-Someone asked me to share the VS Code extensions that do the most to make coding faster, easier, and less aggravating, so here they are.
+A reader asked me to share the VS Code extensions that do the most to make coding by reader request, here they are.
 Whether I am writing for Infrastructure-as-Code, or a supporting function related to monitoring and security, these extensions make life better INSTANTLY.
-As someone who works with 5+ file types in VS Code every day, these help me my velocity significantly.
+As someone who works with 5+ file types in VS Code every day, these help my velocity significantly.

 If you work with Microsoft security and monitoring tools, there is something in this post for you too!